moonline/UW.Olivos-Roche/Paper.rst

        * Bus stops are not well maintained
        * Only a few bus stops count with shelter or lighting
        * Crowded in peek hours
+       * Frequencies drop in the evening

-The public transport offer is quite well in Olivos Roche, service are available up to late hours in the evening.
+The public transport offer is quite well in Olivos Roche, services are available up to late hours in the evening.
 But in peek hours, trains and buses are crowded.

 The unreliable frequencies makes it complicated to plan a multi modal travel and people need to plan with sufficient margen, what makes multi modal travel unattractive, in comparison to car travel.